elephant-track/elephant-track.github.io/docs/README.md

 Run the nearest neighbor linking action by `Alt`+`L` or `Plugins > ELEPHANT > Linking > Nearest Neighbor Linking`.

+To open the TrackScheme window, click the button "trackscheme" in the Mastodon main window.

 <video controls width>
   <source src="_media/nn-linking.mp4" type="video/mp4">
   Your browser does not support the video tag.